Ramdani Lestaluhu

-Rizky Ramdani Lestaluhu (born 5 November 1991 in Tulehu) is an Indonesian professional footballer who plays an attacking midfielder or as a winger for Liga 1 club Bali United.
+Rizky Ramdani Lestaluhu (born 5 November 1991 in Tulehu) is an Indonesian former professional footballer who last played an attacking midfielder or as a winger.

 Personal life

 Lestaluhu was born to Abdul Latif Lestaluhu and Healthy Ohorella as the first child of eight.
 Nicknamed Dani by his friends Lestaluhu was discovered by Iwan Setiawan, a former U-17 national team coach, who saw him playing.
 Lestaluhu is Muslim.
 His younger brothers Rafid Lestaluhu, Abduh Lestaluhu, and Pandi Lestaluhu are also professional footballers.